joanB0ix/sorting_wasm/README.md

 * Merge sort.
 * Heap sort.

-Each one of them return as a result all the steps taken to achieve the sorting, coupled with the two items that were being swapped at each point.
+Each one of them return as a result all the steps as snapshots taken to achieve the sorting, coupled with the two items that were being swapped at each point.

+Since snapshots take lot's of memory, therefore the library offers the option to not return them and only return the delta.